18F/handbook/_pages/about-us/offices/chicago.md

 ### <a id="biking"></a>Biking

-Short-term bikes can be rented via [Divvy](https://www.divvybikes.com/). $9.95 buys a 24-hour pass with unlimited 30-minute rides.
+Short-term bikes can be rented via [Divvy](https://www.divvybikes.com/). $15 buys a 24-hour pass with unlimited 3-hour rides.
+Remember to bring your own helmet when using Divvy!

 ### <a id="public-transit"></a>Public transit